 Preview: Kettering Town v Harriers

-The weather this afternoon is forecast to be sunny with a temperature of 29°C and no chance of rain.
+This afternoon's weather is forecast to be partly cloudy with a temperature of 12°C.